 In Chandler, it’s easy to keep fit or get in shape even when you’re on a business trip.
-Here are five ways you can stay active.
+From awesome hotel gyms to great studios who offer drop-in classes!
+Here are a few ways you can stay active while visiting Chandler, AZ.

 Most hotels in Chandler have fitness centers with, at least, treadmills and free weights.
 Others offer more options.
 Either way, take advantage of what’s available, including your hotel’s swimming pool.